Sister Rosetta Tharpe: Early career

 Tharpe posed with a guitar in 1938.

-On October 31, 1938, aged 23, Tharpe recorded for the first time – four sides for Decca Records.
+On October 31, 1938, at age 23, Tharpe recorded for the first time – four sides for Decca Records.
 The first gospel songs recorded by Decca, "Rock Me", "That's All", "My Man and I", and "The Lonesome Road", were instant hits, establishing Tharpe as an overnight sensation and one of the first commercially successful gospel recording artists.
 "Rock Me" influenced many rock-and-roll singers, such as Elvis Presley, Little Richard, and Jerry Lee Lewis.
 In 1942, music critic Maurie Orodenker, describing Tharpe's "Rock Me", wrote, "It's Sister Rosetta Tharpe for the rock and roll spiritual singing."

-She had signed a 10-year contract with Lucky Millinder.
-Tharpe officially joined Millinder's swing band in 1941 and continued touring with the band throughout the 1940s.
+She signed a 10-year contract with Lucky Millinder.
+Tharpe officially joined Millinder's swing band in 1941 and toured with the band throughout the 1940s.
 Her records caused an immediate furor; many churchgoers were shocked by the mixture of gospel-based lyrics and secular-sounding music, but secular audiences loved them.
 Tharpe played on several occasions with the white singing group the Jordanaires.

 Tharpe's appearances with Cab Calloway at Harlem's Cotton Club in October 1938 and in John Hammond's "Spirituals to Swing" concert at Carnegie Hall on December 23, 1938, gained her more fame, along with notoriety.
-Performing gospel music for secular nightclub audiences and alongside blues and jazz musicians and dancers was unusual, and in conservative religious circles, a woman playing the guitar in such settings was frowned upon.
+Performing gospel music for secular nightclub audiences and alongside blues and jazz musicians and dancers was unusual, and, in conservative religious circles, a woman playing the guitar in such settings was frowned upon.
 Tharpe fell out of favor with segments of the gospel community.